efefurkankarakaya/library-app/README.md

 # Library App

-A library application built on React Native and Realm.
+A book library application built on React Native and Realm.

 <img src="./docs/screenshots/libraryapp_home_new.png">